Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Can you really learn Spanish using Duolingo alone?

-Duolingo is OK for building daily practice habits, but to really learn to speak a language, Babbel is the better option.
+Duolingo is okay for building daily practice habits, but to really learn to speak a language, Babbel is the better option.

 What are the main weaknesses of Duolingo for serious learners?